diegomrtnzg/HandsOnLab/Containers on Azure in a practical way - Deploying an application to a container orchestrator.md

 8. Finish the wizard selecting *OK.* Creating a new Azure Container Service instance takes several minutes while the virtual machines are provisioned and the cluster is deployed.
-If you want to get the most of your time, continue with the exercise 3 and come back later to complete this one.

 9. After the deployment has completed, you would find a collection of resources inside your resource group.
 Look for the instance of *Container Service* and